Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 \end{theorem}

 The proof of Theorem~\ref{thm:TP} will be given in Section~\ref{sect:TP} and the result has the following interpretation.
 By \eqref{logcharpoly}, the field $-\Psi_N$ corresponds to the (electrostatic) potential energy generated by the random charges $(\lambda_1, \dots , \lambda_N)$ and the negative uniform background $\sigma$.
 One may view $-\Psi_N$ as a complex energy landscape and the asymptotics \eqref{TP0} describe the multi--fractal spectrum of the level sets near the extreme local minima of this landscape.
-Moreover, as a consequence of Theorems~\ref{thm:Ginibre} and~\ref{thm:TP}, we can deduce the leading order of the corresponding \emph{free energy}, i.e. the logarithm of the partition function of the Gibbs measure $e^{\beta \Psi_N}$ for $\beta>0$.
-Namely, by adapting the proof of \cite[Corollary~1.4]{ABB17}, we obtain for any $0<r<1$, The fact that the free energy is constant and equals to ${\displaystyle\lim_{N\to+\infty}}\frac{\max_{\D_r} \Psi_N}{\log N}$ in the \emph{supercritical regime} $\beta>\sqrt{8}$ is called \emph{freezing}.
-This property is typical for Gaussian log--correlated fields and our results rigorously establish that the Ginibre characteristic polynomial behave according to the Gaussian predictions which is a well--known heuristic in random matrix theory.
+Moreover, as a consequence of Theorems~\ref{thm:Ginibre} and~\ref{thm:TP}, we obtain the leading order of the corresponding \emph{free energy}, i.e. the logarithm of the partition function of the Gibbs measure $e^{\beta \Psi_N}$ for $\beta>0$.
+Namely, by adapting the proof of \cite[Corollary~1.4]{ABB17}, it holds for any $0<r<1$, in probability, The fact that the free energy is constant and equal to ${\displaystyle\lim_{N\to+\infty}}\frac{\max_{\D_r} \Psi_N}{\log N}$ in the \emph{supercritical regime} $\beta>\sqrt{8}$ is called \emph{freezing}.
+This property is typical for Gaussian log-correlated fields and our results rigorously establish that the Ginibre characteristic polynomial behave according to the Gaussian predictions which is a well--known heuristic in random matrix theory.
 Moreover, this \emph{freezing scenario} is instrumental to predict the full asymptotic behavior \eqref{max} of the maximum of the field $\Psi_N$, including the law of the error term, see e.g. \cite{FB08}.
 For an illustration of level sets of the random function and in particular of the geometry of thick points, see Figure~\ref{fig:levelsets}.